Applied Materials (CHIX:AP2D) E10: €4.91 (As of Apr. 2026)

 Applied Materials Business Description

-Applied Materials Inc is the largest semiconductor wafer fabrication equipment, or WFE, manufacturer in the world.
-Applied Materials has a broad portfolio spanning nearly every corner of the WFE ecosystem.
-Specifically, Applied Materials holds a market share leadership position in deposition, which entails the layering of new materials on semiconductor wafers.
+Applied Materials is the largest semiconductor wafer fabrication equipment manufacturer in the world.
+It has a broad portfolio spanning nearly every corner of the WFE ecosystem.
+Applied Materials holds leading market share in deposition, which entails the layering of new materials on semiconductor wafers.
 It is more exposed to general-purpose logic chips made at integrated device manufacturers and foundries.
 It counts the largest chipmakers in the world as customers, including TSMC, Intel, and Samsung.